orbitalsqwib/tp/docs/UserGuide.md

 ### Editing the data file

 CaseTrack's data is saved automatically as a JSON file `[JAR file location]/data/casetrack.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file before running CaseTrack.

 <box type="warning" seamless>